ashfurrow/blog/source/blog/2016-02-26-empathetic-civilization.html.markdown

 > After six weeks, the two groups who learned about how the scientists struggled significantly improved their science grades and increased their motivation to study science.
 The lowest performing students showed the greatest gains.
 >

 > Meanwhile, the students who learned only about the scientists’ achievements performed worse.
 They believed the scientists were innately gifted—unlike themselves.

 END_WIDE

 Wow.
 There's a lot to break down here, so let's do this!

 Normalizing struggle helped students learn.
-But more than that, the students who needed the mot help got the most out of this experience.
+But more than that, the students who needed the most help got the most out of this experience.

 Think about that: not only is this an effective means of improving academic performance, but it's _more_ effective the more it's needed.
 As far as bang-for-buck analysis of educational tools go, this is a no-brainer!